R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 to ensure the platform supports SGX.

 By adding the code below to the main method we can determine whether the platform can load debug and release enclaves.
-This method reports the actual hardware status even if you are currently working with simulation enclaves.
+This method reports the actual hardware status even if you are currently working with mock or simulation enclaves.

 ```java hl_lines="2-7"
 public static void main(String[] args) throws EnclaveLoadException {